 The how-to will vary from one Dream to the other.
 Each program or project will be different.
 But to help you get started, here are 4 things to try:

-- First, identify what you’ll need to make your program successful.
+First, identify what you’ll need to make your program successful.
 Not down to the paperclips; just list the important things.
-(Volunteers, space, supplies, equipment, etc.)
+(Volunteers, space, supplies, types of equipment, etc.)

 As you open your mind to new possibilities and start talking to people in your community, you’ll probably come up with other ideas.
 Keep exploring options until you’ve crafted a program you can launch sooner rather than later.